School Resource Officer (SRO) Program

 The Police Department's School Resource Officer (SRO) Program began at the start of the 2002-2003 school year.
 We received a three-year grant that funds the program with an agreement that funding will continue after the grant expiration.
-This program involves the assignment of a full-time uniformed police officer to the Bowie High School.
-This officer is also available to the other school campuses as needed.
+This program involves the assignment of two full-time uniformed police officers assigned to Bowie ISD.

-Serving the students and staff of the Bowie Independent School District is Officer Bob Blackburn.
+Serving the students and staff of the Bowie Independent School District are Officer Andrew Poole and Officer Paul Magers

-For more information about the SRO Program or to speak with our school resource officer, please contact the Bowie Police Department at (940) 872-2251 or the Bowie High School at (940) 872-1154.
+For more information about the SRO Program or to speak with our school resource officer, please contact the Bowie Police Department at (940) 872-2251 or any Principals Office at Bowie ISD.